 Perspectives on Information Management

 ITOCHU Corporation has formulated “Information Security Policy” for all members of the board and employees to provide guidance on how to handle information with high security level.
-Also, in order to manage information required for business management activities properly, we also formulated “IT Security Management Policy” for all executives and employees, which is a code of conduct on information handling.
-More specifically, we have determined rules and standards on personal information management, document management, and IT security, and are striving to prevent the leakage of personal information and other confidential information.
+Also, in order to manage information required for business management activities properly, we formulated “IT Security Management Policy” for all officers and employees, which is a code of conduct for information handling.
+More specifically, we have determined rules and standards on personal information management, document management, and IT security; and we are striving to prevent the leakage of personal information and other confidential information.
 We have also established a management system for complying with the My Number Act (Japanese law regulating personal identification within Japan).

 Monitor & Review Surveys on Personal Information Management

-The ITOCHU Group regularly conducts Monitor & Review surveys of ITOCHU Corporation and companies subject to compliance management under the auspices of the Corporate Planning & Administration Division, the IT Planning Division and the Legal Division.
-In the eighth survey, which was conducted in FY2015, the personal information management systems of ITOCHU Corporation and 80 companies subject to compliance management were checked from February to March 2015.
-Based on the results of the checks, we have continued activities to encourage continued improvements at ITOCHU Corporation and Group companies.
-At the same time, we have established a system and provide support for the operation with advice from external lawyers.
+The ITOCHU Group regularly conducts Monitor & Review surveys of ITOCHU Corporation and companies subject to compliance management, under the supervision of the Corporate Planning & Administration Division, IT & Digital Strategy Division, and the Legal Division.
+In the eleventh survey, which was conducted in FYE2022, the personal information management systems of ITOCHU Corporation and 136 companies subject to compliance management were checked from October to November 2021.
+Based on the results of the checks, we are determined to persist with the activities to encourage continued improvements at ITOCHU Corporation and its Group companies.
+At the same time, we have established a system and a support system for our operations using the advice and assistance of external lawyers.

 Response to Violations

-If an act in violation of the above policies or rules, including policies and rules designed to prevent corruption, should be confirmed, we take corrective action, including an investigation into the cause, and we will see to improve the education and training of those involved in the act, as well as related individuals.
-At ITOCHU Corporation, we consider disciplinary action against officers and employees who have been involved in any violation of laws, including bribery, with the aim of imposing harsh penalties when deemed appropriate as a result of internal investigations.
+If an act in violation of the above policies or rules (including policies and rules designed to prevent corruption) is confirmed, we take corrective action, including an investigation into the cause, and we will see to improve the education and training of those involved in the act, as well as related individuals.
+At ITOCHU Corporation, we also consider disciplinary action against officers and employees who have been involved in any violation of laws (including bribery), with the aim of imposing harsh penalties when deemed appropriate as a result of internal investigations.
 There were no cases of serious compliance violation requiring external disclosure (including cases relating to the handling of customers’ personal information.)